sghall/react-vertex/packages/core/README.md

 #### `useCanvasSize()` => `object`

-React hook for the current width and height of the canvas.
-This will update when the dimensions change.
+React hook for the current width, clientWidth, height and clientHeight of the canvas.
+The clientWidth and clientHeight can differ from width and height becasue of the device pixel ratio.
+The hook will update when the dimensions change.
 You can use this hook from anywhere inside a React Vertex component tree.

 ###### Arguments:
  - None.

 ###### Returns:

-`object`: An object with the current width and height e.g. `{ width: 100, height: 100 }`.
+`object`: An object with the current size info e.g. `{ width: 200, clientWidth: 100, height: 200, clientHeight: 100 }`.

 ###### Example Usage:
 ```js